Canadian Football League: Internet

 There are no blackout restrictions on radio broadcasts of CFL games, while TSN streams all games online for authenticated subscribers to participating television providers.

 The majority of games not on ESPN television channels are streamed in the United States via the subscription service ESPN+.

 In 2017, the league announced a partnership with Yare Media to offer subscription streaming packages in 130 international territories.

+In 2023, the league announced the creation of CFL+, which made free, live streaming of every regular-season game available to all international viewers outside of the United States and Canada; for those in the United States, all games not being carried on CBS Sports Network were similarly available.
+In 2024, the league expanded functionality of CFL+ to include video on demand for up to 48 hours after the game and coverage of the league's preseason matches by combining in-stadium video feeds with local radio play-by-play and commentary.

+In recent years, games have been available on TSN streaming platforms, starting in 2014 with the TSN GO app and TSN.ca, which required users to sign-in with a cable provider.
+In 2018, TSN Direct was launched, which allowed fans to stream games without a cable subscription.
+In 2024, TSN+ started a data enhanced feed which features an augmented livestream version of the broadcast.

 Radio

 CFL teams have individual local broadcast contracts with terrestrial radio stations for regular season and playoff games, while TSN Radio owns the rights to the Grey Cup.
 In 2006, Sirius Satellite Radio gained exclusive rights for North American CFL satellite radio broadcasts and broadcast 25 CFL games per season, including the Grey Cup, through 2008.
-Sirius would later extend its radio coverage through 2010, after which it merged with former rival XM Radio Canada to form Sirius XM Canada.
+Sirius later extended its radio coverage through 2010, after which it merged with former rival XM Radio Canada to form Sirius XM Canada.
 The merged broadcaster continues to air CFL games, and as of 2022, is contracted to air the CFL until the 2023 season.
 English language broadcasts of every CFL game air on Canada Talks, with French-language broadcasts of the Montreal Alouettes broadcast on Influence Franco.